 Certain debt investment agreements also require the borrower to make an ETP, that is accrued into interest receivable and taken into income over the life of the debt investment to the extent such amounts are expected to be collected.
 The Company will generally cease accruing the income if there is insufficient value to support the accrual or the Company does not expect the borrower to be able to pay the ETP when due.
-The proportion of the Company's total investment income that resulted from the portion of ETPs not received in cash for the three months ended March 31, 2016 and 2015 was 20.5% and 7.4%, respectively.
+The proportion of the Company's total investment income that resulted from the portion of ETPs not received in cash for the three months ended June 30, 2016 and 2015 was 7.7% and 7.4%, respectively.
+The proportion of the Company's total investment income that resulted from the portion of ETPs not received in cash for the six months ended June 30, 2016 and 2015 was 14.2% and 7.4%, respectively.

 In connection with substantially all lending arrangements, the Company receives warrants to purchase shares of stock from the borrower.
 The warrants are recorded as assets at estimated fair value on the grant date using the Black-Scholes valuation model.
-The warrants are considered loan fees and are also recorded as unearmed income on the grant date.
-The unearmed income is recognized as interest income over the contractual life of the related debt investment in accordance with the Company's income recognition policy.
+The warrants are considered loan fees and are also recorded as unearned income on the grant date.
+The unearned income is recognized as interest income over the contractual life of the related debt investment in accordance with the Company's income recognition policy.
 Subsequent to debt investment origination, the fair value of the warrants is determined using the Black-Scholes valuation model.
 Any adjustment to fair value is recorded through earnings as net unrealized appreciation or depreciation on investments.
 Gains and losses from the disposition of the warrants or stock acquired from the exercise of warrants are recognized as realized gains and losses on investments.